 Hackers use trending TikTok ‘Invisible Challenge’ to spread malware

-Threat actors are capitalizing on a popular TikTok challenge to trick users into downloading information-stealing malware, according to new research from Checkmarx.
-The scheme is based on a trend called Invisible Challenge, which involves applying a filter known as Invisible Body that just leaves behind a silhouette of the person’s body.
-This has led to a demand for an unfilter that would allow viewer to see the person within the silhouette.
-Attackers are now posting TikTok videos with links to rogue software dubbed “unfilter” that purports to remove the applied silhouette.
-This software deploys WASP stealer malware hiding inside malicious Python packages, and is designed to steal users’ passwords, Discord accounts, cryptocurrency wallets, and other sensitive information.
+A popular TikTok challenge challenge is now being used by threat actors to get people to download information-stealing malware, this according to research from Checkmarx.
+The scheme is based on Invisible Challenge, which involved a filter known as “Invisible Body” that erases a person from a photo, leaving behind a silhouette.
+This led to the demand for an unfilter that would allow viewer to see the person within the silhouette.
+Attackers are now posting TikTok videos with links to rogue software dubbed “unfilter” that promises to remove the applied silhouette.
+However, this software deploys WASP stealer malware inside malicious Python packages, and is designed to steal users’ passwords, Discord accounts, cryptocurrency wallets, and other sensitive information.

 Cyber Monday online sales hit record

 Although Expectations for this year’s holiday online spend were lukewarm, Cyber Monday pulled in $11.3 billion in sales online according to figures from Adobe Analytics, which tracks seasonal e-commerce activity.
-This is 5.8% more than consumers spent on the same day last year, and sets a record both for the day and the year so far.
+This number represents 5.8% more than consumers spent on the same day last year, and sets a record for the day and the year so far.
 This is despite the fears of inflation potentially dampening consumers’ spirits.
 Adobe said that these figures were based on more transactions overall, and points to retailers’ deep discounts paired with greater availability of goods after shortages of the years before.

 Sandworm gang launches Monster ransomware attacks on Ukraine